 NSAIDs, such as ibuprofen (Motrin, Advil), naproxen sodium (Aleve, Naprosyn), choline and magnesium salicylates (Trilisate), diclofenac sodium (Voltaren, Voltaren XR), celecoxib (Celebrex), meloxicam (Mobic), and nabumetone (Relafen), are recommended over acetaminophen.26

 Absolute contraindications to NSAIDs include chronic kidney disease, an active peptic ulcer, and heart failure.
 Relative contraindications include a Helicobacter pylori infection, history peptic ulcer disease, hypertension, or concomitant use of selective serotonin receptor inhibitors or corticosteroids.
-Common interactions with NSAIDs include: aspirin, warfarin, antihypertensive medications, selective serotonin reuptake inhibitors and corticosteroids.
+Common interactions with NSAIDs include aspirin, warfarin, antihypertensive medications, selective serotonin reuptake inhibitors and corticosteroids.

 Risk factors for gastric ulceration include older age, current use of corticosteroids, bleeding problems, or a history of gastric ulceration.
 These individuals should likely not use NSAIDs.
-The use of a proton pump inhibitor or mistoprostol reduces the risk of gastric ulceration with the use of NSAIDs.
+The use of a proton pump inhibitor or misoprostol reduces the risk of gastric ulceration with the use of NSAIDs.

-Another option for those with risk for gastric ulceration is use of celecoxib.
+Another option for those with risk for gastric ulceration is the use of celecoxib.
 Celecoxib is the only available selective inhibitor of cyclooxygenase (COX) -2.
 COX-2 inhibitors are less likely to lead to gastric irritation.
 In those at very high risk for gastrointestinal bleeding a COX-2 agent along with a proton pump inhibitor can be used.
 Monitoring for and eradication of Helicobacter pylori reduces the risk of NSAID induced gastrointestinal injury.

 NSAIDs have the potential to cause nephrotoxicity because they inhibit prostaglandin synthesis which is associated with vasoconstriction of the afferent arteriole in the kidney and may lead to renal impairment.
 When compared to traditional NSAIDS, celecoxib has a lower risk of GI bleeding.27

 Topical NSAIDs may be used especially if the disease is localized to one area.
 Topical agents are associated with a significantly less adverse event profile than systemic agents.
 In the United States, diclofenac sodium topical gel and diclofenac sodium topical solution are available for the management of osteoarthritis.